metablaster/WindowsFirewallRuleset/docs/Remote.md

 ### Troubleshooting CIM

-Following sections list CIM related errors and how to resolve them
+The following sections list CIM related errors and how to resolve them

 #### WS-Management service does not support the specified polymorphism mode